 Final Note: Brand Evangelists have High ROI

 They used to say that you had to spend money to make money.
 The best part about brand evangelists?
-They dig your product so much, that they want the whole world to know about you, ie free advertising!
+They dig your product so much, you don’t need to spend anything more to get them to share your message.
+They want the whole world to know about you – free advertising!